Keon6/knowledge-query/README.md

 ## How to Contribute?
 You can contributes in 3 ways.

-1) Send us the sources
-  If you know where the data is & want to help others discover it too, then please help us keep track of those sources
+**1) Send us the sources**: If you know where the data is & want to help others discover it too, then please help us keep track of those sources

-2) Verify the sources for us
-  If you have used a particular data source or are interested in trying it out, then help us verify the source
+**2) Verify the sources for us**: If you have used a particular data source or are interested in trying it out, then help us verify the source

-3) Build endpoints for us
-  If you want to help design easier ways to interact with data, then please help us build the endpoints
+**3) Build endpoints for us**: If you want to help design easier ways to interact with data, then please help us build the endpoints

 ### Workflow
-Each source will go through a simple 3 step process to keep track of the status.

-Source Idenitification -> Source Validation -> Endpoint Design
+Each source will go through a simple 3 step process to keep track of the status: Soruce Identification -> Source Validation -> Endpoint Design

-#### Source Identification
+#### 1) Source Identification
 Please submit a form containing a URL source, brief description, and potential use cases.

-#### Source Validation
+#### 2) Source Validation
 We want to make sure that the data we work on are indeed useful data.
 Criteria we're looking for are:

-1) Impact: Does this data have commercial, academic, or public value?
+(a) Impact: Does this data have commercial, academic, or public value?
 Does this data contain actually useful information?
 Can you back up the value by citing actual use cases on who used this data, how, and what for?

-2) Validity: Is the data indeed what it says it is?
+(b) Validity: Is the data indeed what it says it is?

-If the answers to the above seem valid, then let's start building the endpoints
+If the answers to the above seem good, then let's start building endpoints

-#### Endpoint Design
+#### 3) Endpoint Design
 This is the most important part.
 This is up to your discretion but when in doubt some principle to follow are - make it easy to to use, don't drop any relevant information, and keep it simple.

 ## Data Domains